 Global Health Program

-In keeping with our Social Accountability mandate, there is an undergraduate Global Health (GH) curriculum and a Global Health Concentration that is offered to select students culminating in a Global Health certificate.
+In keeping with the Faculty Social Accountability mandate, the Global Health Concentration is offered to UGME students culminating in a Global Health Concentration certificate.
+Global Health Concentration

 History of the Global Health Program at the Faculty of Medicine

-The Global Health Program (GHP) was established in 2009 as the Office of Global Health to further Global Health activities within the University of Ottawa’s Faculty of Medicine by delivering educational programs including undergraduate and post-graduate curriculum development and supporting the initiatives of trainees and faculty.
-In addition, the GHP assists the University in establishing mutually sustainable and respectful partnerships with international partner academic institutions and NGOs.
+The Global Health Program (GHP) was established in 2009 as the Office of Global Health, by delivering educational programs including undergraduate and post-graduate curriculum development and supporting the initiatives of trainees and faculty.
+In addition, the GHP collaborated with University subject matter experts in establishing mutually sustainable and respectful partnerships with international academic institutions and NGOs.